 The Word Frequency Counter

-The Word Frequency Counter (WFC) is a miraculous tool largely ignored by writers and the gurus.
-By scrupulously applying the principles on this—albeit long—page, you will be editing “deliberately,” accomplishing the same goals as a high-priced editor who moves through a document “intuitively.”
+The Word Frequency Counter (WFC) is a miraculous tool largely unknown to writers.
+By scrupulously applying the principles on this—albeit long—page, you will be editing deliberately, accomplishing the same goals as a high-priced editor who moves through a document intuitively.

 The power of the WFC is that it forces you to look at your words in a different way to find rough spots, unclear wordings, and things that are just plain wrong that you may not see in a straight read-through.

 WFC processes a manuscript producing a list of how often each word appears in the document.
-The list can be downloaded as a file and loaded into a spreadsheet as shown in the graphic.
+The list can be downloaded as a file and manipulated in a spreadsheet as shown in the graphic.

-The most successful writers, when in the middle of sinking a ship, prowling with the walking dead, or sweating through the tension of a police standoff, spew out words in a fever knowing they’ll be clean-up later.
+Even successful writers, when in the middle of sinking a ship, prowling with the walking dead, or sweating through the tension of a police standoff, spew out words in a fervor knowing they’ll be clean-up later.
 So, you’re in good company.

-Looking at this list, an editor can see…
+Looking at this list, a real analysis, an editor sees:

 - tiresome use of the passive rather than the active voice.